 CEQA includes in its definition of historical resources "...any object [or] site ...that has yielded or may be likely to yield information important in prehistory..."
 (14 CCR § 15064.5[a][3]), which is typically interpreted as including fossils and other paleontological resources.
-More specifically, destruction of a "...unique paleontological resource or site or unique geologic feature..." constitutes a significant impact under CEQA pursuant to CEQA Guidelines in Appendix G. Treatment of paleontological resources, requiring evaluation of resources in the project; assessment of potential impacts on significant or unique resources; and development of mitigation measures for potentially significant impacts, which may include monitoring, data recovery excavation, and/or avoidance.
+More specifically, destruction of a "...unique paleontological resource or site or unique geologic feature..." constitutes a significant impact under CEQA pursuant to CEQA Guidelines in Appendix G. Treatment of paleontological resources under CEQA is generally similar to treatment of cultural resources, requiring evaluation of resources in the project; assessment of potential impacts on significant or unique resources; and development of mitigation measures for potentially significant impacts, which may include monitoring, data recovery excavation, and/or avoidance.